hed-hog/docs/docs/modules/admin/introduction.md

 - **@hedhog/auth**: Provides authentication and authorization mechanisms, ensuring secure access to application resources.
 - **@hedhog/core**: Provides essential functionalities for monitoring and managing the runtime environment of the application.
+- **@hedhog/dashboard**: Provides tools for creating and managing customizable dashboards, enabling users to visualize data and monitor application metrics effectively.
 - **@hedhog/menu**: Allows for the creation and management of dynamic menus within the application interface.
 - **@hedhog/role**: Facilitates the management of roles, controlling access to specific features or areas.
 - **@hedhog/route**: Provides a comprehensive system for managing routes within your application.